-- Your outstanding tuition fees for your programme as stated on your CAS PLUS
+- Your outstanding tuition fees for your courseas stated on your CAS PLUS

-The money needs to be cash funds that have been held in your bank account for the last 28 days before the date you make your Student visa application and the statement must be dated before the date of application.
+The money needs to be in cash or certain specified investment funds (not Shares) that have been held in your bank account for a minimum of 28 days before the date you make your Student visa application and the statement must be dated no earlier than one month before the date of application.

 The right amount of money during the 28-day period

-At every point during that 28-day period it must be clear that the balance in the account has not dropped below the minimum required amount (from whatever documents you provide).
+Throughout the 28-day period it must be clear that the closing daily balance in the account has not dropped below the minimum amount that you are required to show.

-The date the statement is issued must be before the date of application.
+The date the statement is issued must be before the date of application but no older than one month before the date of application.
 This is because, when you apply online, you are confirming that you meet the requirements and have the relevant documents on that date.

-The caseworker/ Entry Clearance Officer at UK Visas and Immigration (UKVI) will look at the date of the closing balance and the amount of money held in the account on that date and then work backwards from that date for a 28-day period.
+The UK Visas and Immigration (UKVI) caseworker will look at the date of the closing balance and the amount of money held in the account on that date and then calculate the 28-day period from that date. .